 Looking back, there was a physical and hormonal tidal wave engulfing me during that year.
 I thought I just didn’t have what it took to be a “working mother.”

 Having studied the impact of new motherhood and having immersed myself in the U.S.’ paid leave structure (or lack thereof), I now realize that the problem wasn’t me.
 It was — and still, a decade later, is — our country’s abysmal support and incentive structure for new families.

 American culture largely ignores the costs of parents, especially mothers, returning to work too early and without support.

 The United States is the only wealthy country in the world that provides no federally-funded family leave.
 This sends a strong signal: Caring for a family is of no value.

 In this country, millions of American mothers are left with a sense that the work they contribute to care is both required yet unimportant.
 A new mother who goes back into the office is generally rushing her personal recovery and bonding time with her new baby, paying someone else to take care of the new life she’s brought into the world, and cramming in family life between the demands of her job.
 Only 5 percent of new fathers take any absence from work at all.

 Leaving the matter of paid family leave to lawmakers and hoping that our culture will shift without pressure is no longer an option.

-Here are some highlights from the Bobbie baby formula new paid leave policy:
+Here are some highlights from the Bobbie baby formula paid leave policy:

 - The policy encourages (note the language – not “offers” but “encourages”) all new parents to take parental leave and will pay for four months’ leave plus an additional eight months of unpaid bonding leave.
 This adds up to a full year of job-protected focus on care.

-- Bobbie connects parents with a paid leave specialist to make sure they’re taking the full extent of leave under the law and will make employees whole when their state does not provide leave.
+- Bobbie connects parents with a paid leave specialist (on an as need basis) to make sure they’re taking the full extent of leave under the law and will make employees whole when their state does not provide leave.